 First-time travelers to Mestre, Italy may arrive with the desire to only explore its more attractive neighbor Venice.
 In fact, many stay in Mestre because of its affordability and proximity to Venice and completely ignore what Mestre has to offer.
+This borough offers several sites to explore and places to stay, including Airbnb vacation rentals.
 Mestre’s history goes as far back as the Middle Ages and has some points of interest that deserve a closer look.
 So, here’s a list of the 10 best things for first-timers to do in Mestre, Italy

 1. San Giuliano Park is a prime spot to re-charge

 Consisting of 700 hectares (1,730 acres) of greenery, San Giuliano Park is the largest park in Europe.
 Many travelers come to San Giuliano Park to get a wonderful view of the Venice Lagoon, the Liberty Bridge, and the picturesque city of Venice across the water.
 It is a great place to take a break from the frenzy of sightseeing that can be overwhelming, especially for first-time visitors.

 A relaxing picnic is a great way to spend time at San Giuliano Park.
 This expansive patch of green also offers walking trails, bike rentals, and biking paths, along with a children’s play area.
 San Giuliano Park also hosts outdoor concerts in the summertime that features international and local artists.
 Conservation efforts have helped maintain the beautiful lagoon habitat, as well as the flora and fauna found at San Giuliano Park.

 2. A bird's eye view of Mestre from gorgeous Torre Civica di Mestre